rocky-linux/documentation/docs/desktop/gnome/valuta.md

 To use Valuta, do the following:

-1. Choose the country that you currently live in from the drop-down menu and type the amount of cash you want to spend.
+1. CChoose your country from the drop-down menu and type the cash you want to spend.

     ![Screenshot of Valuta app showing 1000 USD in the input field, with a grey arrow pointing down to a grey box showing 1000 USD](images/02_valuta.png)

-2. Choose the country you are traveling to from the drop-down menu.
-From there, the converted amount automatically appears.
+2. Select the country you are traveling to from the drop-down menu.
+The converted amount will automatically appear.

 ![Screenshot showing a grey arrow pointing upward to a green box displaying the converted amount, 899.52 EUR](images/03_valuta.png)